convissor/login-security-solution/readme.txt

 == Changelog ==

 = 0.5.0 =
+* Have multisite network mode use the saved options instead of the defaults.
 * Close more HTML injection vectors.
 (One would think WordPress' built in functions would already do this.
 Alas...)
 * Get the success/error messages to work when saving settings via the